How to Write an Excellent NP School Personal Statement

 Do Your Homework: Advice From an NP Career Coach

 Renee Dahring is a nurse practitioner career coach, past president of the Minnesota chapter of the APRN Coalition, and a nursing university instructor with extensive experience in recruitment and admissions for nurse practitioner programs.
-Ms. Dahring recommends nurse practitioner applicants do their homework in three areas when applying to NP schools.
+When applying to NP schools, Ms. Dahring recommends that nurse practitioner applicants do their homework in three areas.